underscoreio/ditl-crm/README.md

 Then run the following from your shell:

 ```
-sbt ~re-start
+sbt run
 ```

-This will start the project on http://localhost:8080/ and restart it anytime you change and save the code.
+This will start the project on http://localhost:8080/

+First time you run it, libraries will be downloaded.

 ## Example API calls